-The strength of a fully-enabled RevOps leader is that they consider process, data, technology, KPIs, training and more across the organization, through a client satisfaction lens.
-To break down silos and bridge organizational gaps, a RevOps leader will focus on ensuring the right processes are in place, data is clean and reliable across the organization, and the tech stack is optimized to support the customer lifecycle.
+The strength of a fully-enabled RevOps leader is that they think through a client satisfaction lens.
+They consider process, data, technology, KPIs, training and more across the organization.
+To bridge organizational gaps, a RevOps leader will focus on ensuring the right processes are in place.
+They also guarantee all data is clean and reliable, and the tech stack is optimized to support the customer lifecycle.

 First, observe and interview.
 Find out from members of each team what processes they use to move someone from lead to renewal.
-Then, map actions against a timeline, overlay who “owns” that step, how you know a prospect has entered or left a given step, and what the micro conversions are that move someone along.
+Then, map actions against a timeline and overlay who “owns” that step.
+Next, how do you know a prospect has entered or left a given step.
+Lastly, what are the micro conversions that move a prospect through the pipeline.

-Then RevOps works with all of the team leads to identify challenges that are slowing down or keeping clients from having a smooth experience.
+Then, RevOps works with the entire team to identify challenges that are slowing down or keeping clients from having a smooth experience.